grantrostig/combinatorics/README.md

 # combinatorics
 Simple combinatorics functions and associated tools written in modern c++.
 This is not production grade code.

-Other code comes relates to error bounds
+Other code relates to error bounds, etc.

 Note: you will need to include some c++ headers and other things may be broken also.